elukuro/goheru-markdown-blog-react/src/article/06-some-git-command-that-might-you-dont-know.md

     --- This is content README.md from branch main
 ```

-## 5 Show graphical Alternatif git commit
+## 5 Show graphical Alternatives for git commit
-Git command `git citool`, will give you a graphical interface to review modified files, stage them , put commit mesage and record new commit onto the current branch
+The command `git citool`, will give you a graphical interface to review modified files, stage them, put commit mesages and record new commits onto the current branch